GKthom/AI-conference-deadlines/README.md

 # Conference Deadlines GitHub Page

-This is a static AI-Deadlines-style conference tracker for GitHub Pages.
+This is an AI generated static AI-Deadlines-style conference tracker for GitHub Pages.

 ## Files